collapsed-stacks/startups/questions/12569/ask-about-the-company-s-cashflow-as-a-shareholder.md

 - posted by: [Kev Price](https://stackexchange.com/users/1109274/kev-price) on 2017-04-27
 - score: 2

-<p>What rights a shareholder has should be documented in the shareholder agreement and other documents.</p>
+What rights a shareholder has should be documented in the shareholder agreement and other documents.

-<p>However it's usual practice to send out a monthly 'executive report' to shareholders which should give them a monthly overview of what they need to know.</p>
+However it's usual practice to send out a monthly 'executive report' to shareholders which should give them a monthly overview of what they need to know.

-<p>That includes cash flow, sales, marketing, update on actions taken that month.
-Anything else agreed on that should be regularly reported.</p>
+That includes cash flow, sales, marketing, update on actions taken that month.
+Anything else agreed on that should be regularly reported.